Submandibular Gland Cancer

 Physical exam

 The otolaryngologist makes a complete head and neck examination of the patient.
-The doctor carefully examines the tumor under the chin in terms of size, hardness, mobility, adhesion to surrounding tissues.
+The doctor carefully examines the tumor under the chin in terms of size, hardness, mobility, and adhesion to surrounding tissues.
 Then the doctor checks for reduced movement or weakness in the muscles of the lower half of the face.

 Imaging tests